0xCarti/InvoiceManager/README.md

 docker compose up --build
 ```

-The `import_files` directory is also mapped as a volume so you can update the
+The repository includes an `import_files` directory containing example CSV files
-CSV templates from the host machine.
+that can be used as templates for data imports.

 The web interface will be available at `http://localhost:$PORT` (default `5000`).
 Uploaded files,
 import templates, backups and the SQLite database are stored on the host so data